doctore/Spring5Microservices/README.md

 * **dto** custom objects to contain specific data.
 * **util/converter** to translate from entities to dtos and vice versa.

-Using **Hazelcast** for that purpose, this microservices provides functionality to banned users temporally.
+Using **Hazelcast** for that purpose, this microservice provides functionality to banned users temporally.
 That is the way we can use to disable any JWT active token related with a user we just disabled in database (through admin web page or similar tool). `UserController` resource provides the required web services.
 <br><br>

 ### order-service

 One order has several order lines and one order line contains a pizza.
-The main purpose of this microservice is the creation of an small one on which I am using the following
+The main purpose of this microservice is the creation of a small one on which I am using the following
 technologies:

 * **jOOQ** replacing to the traditional pair Hibernate/JPA.
 Allowing us to create type-safe queries and improve the performance between the microservice and the database.
 * **Lombok** to reduce the code development in models and DTOs.
 * **MapStruct** used to conversion between Models <--> DTOs in an easy way.
-* **SimpleFlatMapper** due to its integration with jOOQ, used to convert the some custom query results into a known Java object.
+* **SimpleFlatMapper** due to its integration with jOOQ, used to convert some custom query results into a known Java object.
 * **MVC** a traditional Spring MVC Rest API to manage the included requests.

 In this microservice, the layer's division is: